criblpacks/cribl-google-workspace-rest-io/README.md

 ## Upgrades

-Including upgrade instructions for Packs that have user-modified items (such as Pipelines, Functions, and lookups) will prevent frustration.
-This section is optional for initial releases and for Packs that are not generally modified.

 Upgrading certain Cribl Packs using the same Pack ID can have unintended consequences.
 See [Upgrading an Existing Pack](https://docs.cribl.io/stream/packs#upgrading) for details.
 ## Release Notes

 ### Version 1.0.0